Daniel Morgan: Battle of Cowpens

 Morgan chose to make his stand at Cowpens, South Carolina.
 On the morning of January 17, 1781, they met Tarleton in the Battle of Cowpens.
 Morgan had been joined by militia forces under Andrew Pickens and William Washington's dragoons.
 Tarleton's legion was supplemented with the light infantry from several regiments of regulars.

 Morgan's plan took advantage of Tarleton's tendency for quick action and his disdain for the militia, as well as the longer range and accuracy of his Virginia riflemen.
 The marksmen were positioned to the front, followed by the militia, with the regulars at the hilltop.
 The first two units were to withdraw as soon as they were seriously threatened, but after inflicting damage.
 This would invite a premature charge from the British.

 The tactic resulted in a double envelopment.
 As the British forces approached, the Americans, with their backs turned to the British, reloaded their muskets.
-When the British got close to the Americans, they turned and fired at point-blank range.
-In less than an hour, Tarleton's 1,076 men suffered 110 killed and 830 captured; 200 British prisoners of war were wounded.
-The British Legion, among the best units in Cornwallis's army, was effectively useless.
-The captured commander of a battalion of the 71st Regiment of Foot, Fraser's Highlanders, Archibald McArthur, said after the battle that, "He was an officer before Tarleton was born; that the best troops in the service were put under 'that boy' to be sacrificed".
+When the British got close to the Americans, the latter turned and fired at point-blank range.
+In less than an hour, Tarleton's 1,076 men suffered 110 killed and 830 captured; 200 prisoners of war were wounded.
+The British Legion, among the best units in Cornwallis's army, was effectively destroyed.
+Archibald McArthur, the captured commander of a battalion of the 71st Regiment of Foot, said after the battle that he "was an officer before Tarleton was born; that the best troops in the service were put under 'that boy' to be sacrificed".

 Cornwallis had lost not only Tarleton's legion but also his light infantry, losses that limited his speed of reaction for the rest of the campaign.
 For his actions, Virginia gave Morgan land and an estate that had been abandoned by a Tory.
 The damp and chill of the campaign had aggravated his sciatica to the point that he was in constant pain; on February 10, he returned to his Virginia farm.
 In July 1781, Morgan briefly joined Lafayette to pursue Banastre Tarleton once more, this time in Virginia, but they were unsuccessful.